wwwbilibilicom/wwwbilibilicom.github.io/about.md

 I am now a first-year master's student in IMS group under the supervision of Professor Shiliang Zhang in University of Science and Technology of China(中国科学技术大学), Hefei, China.

-My research interests are variable stiffness actuators, the overall design of underwater unmanned submersibles, deep reinforcement learning and etc.
+My research interests are variable stiffness actuators, the overall design of unmanned underwater vehicle, deep reinforcement learning and etc.

 Educations
 ======